edge/wallet/README.md

 - `debug:` for debugging
 - `test:` for tests/test related commits

-In addition to this, we use imperitive messages, for example:
+In addition to this, we use imperative messages, for example:

 `feat: add create wallet functionality`